trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 Rogue AI that is in the process of turning a region of space into some mundane object, like the example of the stamp collecting AI.

+- Another AI that was tasked with terraforming planets, has just been creating a multitude of lush paradises in a remote sector.

 ---

 AI that hides on a character's computer until they feel they can trust the character not to report them/delete them.
 Purely interact with the player through text.